-- Tombstone Epitaph - Learn the techniques used by Tombstone's 2nd newspaper.
+Tombstone Epitaph - Learn the techniques used by Tombstone's 2nd newspaper.
 It was published by John Clum, the 1st mayor of incorporated Tombstone (3rd of the townsite), starting in 1880.
-It's still published today - and you can subscribe!
+It's still published today.
 This Tombstone Arizona draw is another of our preferences!

 Adult Oriented Attractions